 I have been doing this ever since viewing a Dr. Oz television show touting the nutritional aspects of this natural food.
 See below for more details.

-We had a bit too much fruit in the house at one point and I did not want the strawberries to end up on our compost pile (other than the stems and leaves) so thought that I would haul out and utilize our blender.
+We had a bit too much fruit in the house at one point, and I did not want the strawberries to end up on our compost pile (other than the stems and leaves), so I thought that I would haul out and utilize our blender.

 After creating this recipe from things we had on hand, this fruit and yogurt smoothie has become a favorite and has been repeated many times.
 I thought that others might wish to know of this specific tasty combination.
 That is why this article posted here has come to fruition.